 Dermi is built on a foundational commitment to healthcare privacy, reflected in every design decision from local-first architecture to zero data monetization.

 Privacy in healthcare technology is often described as a feature.
-At Dermi, it is treated as a foundational principle that shapes every aspect of the platform, from technical architecture to business model.
-This article outlines the specific commitments that guide how patient data is handled within Dermi Atlas.
+At Dermi, it is treated as a foundational design principle that shapes both the technical architecture of the platform and the contractual commitments that govern it.
+This article outlines how patient data is handled within Dermi Atlas, with pointers to the legal documents that authoritatively describe each commitment.

 The most significant privacy decision in any software platform is where data is stored.
 Dermi Atlas Professional is deployed on infrastructure owned and operated by the healthcare practice.
-Patient images, records, and metadata remain on local storage.
-No patient data is transmitted to Dermi servers, third-party cloud providers, or any external system.
+Patient images, records, and metadata remain on local storage and are not transmitted to Dermi servers or third-party cloud providers as part of normal clinical operations.

-This is not a premium feature or an optional configuration.
-It is the default and only architecture for clinical deployments.
-The practice is the sole custodian of its patient data.
+This is not a premium tier or an optional configuration.
+It is the default and only architecture for clinical deployments, so the practice remains the sole custodian of its patient data.

-Dermi Atlas does not collect analytics, telemetry, or usage data related to patient records or clinical images.
-There are no tracking pixels in the application, no anonymous usage statistics derived from patient data, and no behavioral analytics based on how clinicians interact with patient records.
+Dermi Atlas Professional does not include analytics, telemetry, or usage tracking on patient records or clinical images, and no behavioral analytics are applied to how clinicians interact with patient records.

 Privacy commitments are only meaningful when they can be verified.
 Dermi Atlas is designed to be transparent in its operations: